jacquuouille/Data-Analysis-Portfolio/README.md

 Hi there!
 I'm Jacques, a Data Analyst with a background in computer science analytics.
 I'm passionate about translating data into meaningful insights, and love building automated business intelligence tools.

-**With over 7 years of experience in data analytics across multiplies countries (TV, radio, mobile gaming and travel)**, I help companies create dashboards that support cross-team decision-making and perform ad-hoc analyses to guide business strategy (SQL, Power BI, DAX, Looker Studio, Metabase, Python).
+**With over 7 years of experience in data analytics across multiplies countries (TV, radio, mobile gaming and travel)**, I help companies create dashboards that support cross-team decision-making and perform ad-hoc analyses to guide business strategy (SQL, Power BI, Metabase, Looker Studio).

 I love traveling and meeting new people around the globe.
 Experiencing new cultures allows me to be in touch with different ways of life and mindsets.